VKorpelshoek/GridTrackNet/README.md

 Accepted arguments:
 |argument|Event|
 |-----|----|
-|--input_dir (required)|Input directory of the folder containing all folders with names with the prefix 'match'.
+|input_dir (required)|Input directory of the folder containing all folders with names with the prefix 'match'.
-|--export_dir (required)| Export directory where the data will be saved.
+|export_dir (required)| Export directory where the data will be saved.
-|--augment_data {0,1} (optional) | Boolean indicating whether or not the data should be augmented as well (flipped horizontally).
+|augment_data {0,1} (optional) | Boolean indicating whether or not the data should be augmented as well (flipped horizontally).
 1 for augmentations, 0 for no augmentations.
 No augmented versions will be used as validation instances.
 Default = 1
-|--val_split (optional)|Fraction of instances to be used for validation: must be greater than 0.0 and less than 1.0.
+|val_split (optional)|Fraction of instances to be used for validation: must be greater than 0.0 and less than 1.0.
 Note this only affects the validation:non-augmented-data ratio, not the total validation:train-instances ratio.
 Default = 0.2
-|--next_img_index (optional)|Specifies the overlap of images between instances; specifically the integer to be used for selecting the index of the first image of the next instance relative to the index of the first image of the previous instance.
+|next_img_index (optional)|Specifies the overlap of images between instances; specifically the integer to be used for selecting the index of the first image of the next instance relative to the index of the first image of the previous instance.
 For example, if set to 2, the first instance will contain images with indices [0,1,2,3,4] and the second instance will contain images with indices [2,3,4,5,6].
 Default = 2